Minnie Palmer: Career

 Palmer's performances in My Sweetheart had a lasting effect, as described in an article in the February 1915 issue of Motion Picture Magazine: "The American woman in an English theater is always of the soubret type, due ... to the phenomenal success of Minnie Palmer when she originally produced My Sweetheart in London."
 A side effect of that success was that Palmer became so identified with girlish roles that she rarely could find success in other roles.

-A 1924 newspaper article described Palmer as "a full-fledged star at sixteen", adding that she "played the one role, My Sweetheart for sixteen years."
 Performances of My Sweetheart in England enhanced her status with the public and with critics.
 The 1885-1887 touring production also took Palmer and the company to Germany, Switzerland, Australia, New Zealand, and eight other countries.